-And not to mention the surprising, daring and unusual sequence where the convicts are digging and observing a blond woman in the distance washing her car in tight clothes - that erotic action became an icon that was copied a hundred times through various later films, from "Wild Things" to "One Night at McCool's".
+And not to mention the surprising, daring and unusual sequence where the convicts are digging and observing a blond woman in the distance washing her car in tight clothes: that erotic movement became an icon that was copied a hundred times through various later films, from "Wild Things" to "One Night at McCool's".
 But unlike many later savage and primitive films, "Cool Hand" actually contains a dose of subtlety and measure that gives it superiority and genuine class.
-The performances are also fantastic, from the brilliant Paul Newman as the title hero up to George Kennedy as Dragline, who won an Oscar as best supporting actor.
-Lastly, the concept of the story is the basis for all of the films virtues: it displays a non-conformist anti-hero who is extremely rebellious - it seems he would actually do the opposite of anything just because everyone else is doing it the other way around.
-Luke is a tragic figure, a man cursed with bad luck since the director Rosenberg hints that he shouldn't have been convicted in the first place just because he destroyed parking meters, portraying the convicts as good and the prison guards as evil oppressors.
+The performances are also fantastic, from the brilliant Paul Newman as the title hero up to George Kennedy as Dragline, who won several awards as best supporting actor.
+Lastly, the concept of the story is the basis for all of the films virtues: it displays a non-conformist anti-hero who is extremely rebellious.
+It seems he would actually do the opposite of anything just because everyone else is doing it the other way around.
+Luke is a tragic figure, a man cursed with bad luck since the director Rosenberg hints that he shouldn't have been convicted in the first place just because he destroyed parking meters, portraying the convicts as naive fools who did something stupid once, and the prison guards as their oppressors.